-4.3 From Master/Slave to Process Execution
+5.3 From Master/Slave to Process Execution

-A MasterService can generally be seen as a Grid Service that controls the execution and dataflow among a set of several services whose availability, number and distribution is only known during runtime and subject to frequent changes.
-Since from the point of view of the OSIRIS process execution engine, it acts just as any other operator or service, the dynamics of request distribution as well as the distribution pattern itself is transparent to the process execution engine.
-Figure 3 illustrates a process schema as executed by OSIRIS including a dynamically acting Grid Node.
-One step in this process, shown as a cross, is dispatching the request to various nodes in the Grid and awaits their feedback.
+A dynamic service can generally be seen as a grid service that controls the execution and dataflow among a set of services whose availability, number, and distribution is only known at runtime and subject to frequent changes.
+Since, from the point of view of the OSIRIS process execution engine, it acts just as any other operator or service, the dynamics of request distribution as well as the distribution pattern itself are transparent to the process execution engine.
+Figure 7 illustrates a process schema as executed by OSIRIS including a dynamically acting grid node.
+One step in this process, shown as a cross, is dispatching the request to various nodes in the grid and awaits their feedback.
 The process execution engine is not aware of this dispatching behind the scenes.
-This leads to the more general idea that the MasterService can be seen as a Process Execution Service itself, calling arbitrary Grid Services - either in parallel, sequentially or in any other pattern available to the system.
+This leads to the more general idea that the 'Dynamizer' can be seen as a process execution service itself, calling arbitrary grid services - either in parallel, sequentially, or in any other pattern available to the system.

-This Process Execution Services can be deployed to the Grid as highly dynamic components.
-The distribution pattern of an algorithm can be determined at runtime based on some QoS information provided through the caller or can be hard wired to a special distribution pattern.
+These process execution services can be deployed to the grid as highly dynamic components.
+The distribution pattern of an algorithm can be determined at runtime based on some QoS information provided through the caller or can be hard-wired to a special distribution pattern.
+Preliminary results on performance and usage can be found in [4].

-In order to avoid a centralized Process Execution Service that could lead to a single point of failure, we are currently integrating the distributed process execution engine described in OSIRIS.
+In order to avoid a centralized process execution service that could lead to a single source of failure, we are currently integrating the distributed process execution engine described in OSIRIS.
 In OSIRIS, the execution plan for a process (determined by the control flow) is, prior to its invocation, split up into several execution steps.
-Each step consists of a service invocation, and information of all successors.
+Each step consists of a service invocation, and information of all its successors.
 This allows to move the control from a centralized component to the responsibility of each node participating in the process.
-Therefore, this approach is much more robust to the failure of single nodes execution and triggering the next step is up and running) than centralized solutions.
+Therefore, this approach is much more robust to the failure of single nodes than centralized solutions.

-5 Related Work
+6 Related Work

-5.1 Data Stream Management
+6.1 Data Stream Management

-DSM aspects are addressed by various projects like NiagaraCQ [14], STREAM [15], and COUGAR [16].
+DSM aspects are addressed by various projects like NiagaraCQ [17], STREAM [18], and COUGAR [19].
 The main focus of these projects is on query optimization and approximate query results and data provided by sensor networks.
-Aurora [17] allows for user defined query processing by placing and connecting operators in a query plan.
+Aurora [20] allows for user-defined query processing by placing and connecting operators in a query plan.
 Aurora is a single node architecture, where a centralized scheduler determines which operator to run.
-Extensions like Aurora^{} and Medusa [18] also address DSM in distributed environments.
-TelegraphCQ [19] is a DSM project with special focus on adaptive query processing.
+Extensions like Aurora\ and Medusa [21] also address DSM in distributed environments.
+TelegraphCQ [22] is a DSM project with special focus on adaptive query processing.
 Fjords allow for inter-module communication between an extensible set of operators enabling static and streaming data sources.
-Flux [20] provides load balancing and fault tolerance.
-PeerCQ [21] is a system that offers a decentralized peer-to-peer approach supporting continual queries running in a network of peers.
-The DFuse [22] framework supports distributed data fusion.
-Compared to other projects in this field, our infrastructure offers two unique characteristics.
+Flux [23] provides load balancing and fault tolerance.
+PeerCO [24] is a system that offers a decentralized peer-to-peer approach supporting continual queries running in a network of peers.
+The DFuse [25] framework supports distributed data fusion.
+Compared to other projects in this field, our integrated hyperdatabase and grid infrastructure offers two unique characteristics.
 Firstly, dynamic peer-to-peer process execution where local execution is possible without centralized control.
 Secondly, the combination of DSM and transactional process management enables sophisticated failure handling.

-5.2 Grid Infrastructure
+6.2 Grid Infrastructure